abcxyz/abc/README.md

   one of the inputs declared by the template in its `spec.yaml`.
 May be repeated to provide multiple inputs, like
   `--input=name=alice --input=email=alice@example.com`.
-- `--input-file=file`: provide a yaml file with input(s) to the template.
-Each `key` must have a string `val` (i.e. no nesting and no arrays).
-If `key` exists in the file but is also provided as an input parameter, the input value takes precedence.
+- `--input-file=file`: provide a YAML file with input(s) to the template.
+The file must contain a YAML object whose keys and values are strings.
+If a key exists in the file but is also provided as an `--input`, the `--input` value takes precedence.

+  This flag may be repeated, like `--input-file=some-inputs.yaml --input-file=more-inputs.yaml`.
+When there are multiple input files, they must not have any overlapping keys.

 - `--log-level`: one of `debug|info|warning|error`.
 How verbose to log.
 - `--force-overwrite`: normally, the template rendering operation will abort if the template would output a file at a location that already exists on the